 Pull the sales messaging out from modals triggered by the Learn More CTA's

 After a pause in the project timeline and before the new quote results page design made it to user testing, we were given instruction by the business unit to shift the goal of our design and development efforts toward the priority conversion goal of increasing the percentage of users who proceed to the application from the quote results page.
 This gave us the green light to do more discovery work before proceeding with any more design efforts.

 The Usability Manager brought some pertinent information to light regarding his conversation with some of the LSA's (licensed sales agents), who provide quotes over the phone.
 According to these LSA's, about 80% of prospective clients have the false notion that classic car insurance is "cheap insurance", so their sales tactic is educating them on the policy sales messages featured the original design, as well as Net Promotor Scores and claims satisfaction ratings.

-With this new information from the LSA's and the new goal in mind, I did another analysis and made additional design modifications, including:
+With this new information from the LSA's and a new goal in mind, I performed another analysis and made additional design modifications, including:

-2. Moving the sales messages in a gray column along the right side of the quote details section
+Moving the sales messages into a gray column along the right side of the quote details section

 Phone agents are an invaluable source for usability insights into the purchase motivations of prospective clients and should be consulted on a regular basis by the Usability Team.